-It is also important to note that because India's renewable energy targets are actually aligned with climate change mitigation, the country can tap into green bonds to provide them with the capital that they need to finance their green projects (Banga, 2018).
+It is also important to note that because India's renewable energy targets are actually aligned with climate change mitigation, the country can tap into green bonds to provide them with the capital that they need to finance their green projects (Banga, 2019).
 Given the nature of the green technologies, green bonds are well suited for these projects because of three reasons.
 First, these projects are highly capital-intensive fixed investments in nature.
 Second, these projects tend to have low variable cost throughout the lifetime of the project.
-Lastly, these projects are up and running (Agarwal & Singh, 2018).
+Lastly, these projects generate steady returns and low-risk revenue streams over a long period of time once the projects are up and running (Agarwal & Singh, 2018).